 Obviously, anything with the word keylogger in the title is a dead giveaway.
 Some other known keylogging programs to watch for include DanuSoft, Refog, and Spytech.

 Here’s how to find installed programs for both Mac and PC:

 Go to your desktop and click Finder in the upper left and open a new finder window.
 Select your Applications folder and review installed programs.

 You can group your applications by clicking the View option in the menu and then Use Groups.
 This will help you weed through all of the apps on your computer.

 Go to your Control Panel as if you are going to uninstall a program.
 A simple way to do this is to type “control panel” in the search box found in the lower-left corner of your PC.
 Click on the Control Panel app when it appears.

 Next, select Programs and then Uninstall a Program.
 You will see a list of all programs that are installed on your computer.

 Uninstall suspicious programs that may be a keylogger.
-If you don’t feel comfortable going through this process on your own, there is a free download that can help.
+If you don’t feel comfortable going through this process on your own, a free download can help.

 Ghostpress is an anti-keylogging software that prevents malicious software from capturing your keyboard presses.
 It works for Windows computers and you can get the free download here or by clicking the button below.